 Applicants will be notified of award decisions by email.
 The awards will be made payable to the student directly.
 Award information will be reported to the appropriate Office of Financial Aid and may affect the student's financial aid package.

-- October 15 or Academic Year Applications
+- July 15 for Academic Year Applications

 - April 1 for Summer Applications

 Fellowship/Scholarships are open to undergraduate students who meet the following eligibility criteria:

 - Enrolled at an Alaskan institution of higher education during the period of the award.

 Review | Selection Process